cnnlabs/interview-backend-node/README.md

 # Interview - Backend Node

 ## Core Files
+   main.js - defines zones and creates a zone processor for ech zone
+             listens for errors from the zone parsers

+   lib/zoneEmitter.js - basic emitter class for convenience lib/zoneParser.js  - handles the nitty gritty of parsing the feed data lib/zoneProcessor  - downloads the content, runs the parser, returns transformed data lib/zoneUtils      - methods to help the parser

+## Basic Operation
 ```js
   Basic Operation:
    define zones - this is hardcoded into main.
 In the real world these could be stored in a separate file or loaded